liming/dynamodb_lambda/README.md

 5. [DONE] Encryped password using KMS with CMK.
 Saved key ID ARN in SSM.
 6. [DONE] Lambda functions are available via API Gateway endpoint.
 7. [DONE] + [FIXME] Wrote the unit test.
 But didn't use aws-sdk-mock, which is not under active development.
 One of the test case stacked at KMS.encrypt() function.
 Something wrong with my mock function but not sure why. (users-create.test.js mKMS.encrypt.mockImplementationOnce((_, callback) => callback(null, newUser.credentials));)
+8. [DONE] Use ```yarn run coverage``` to generate coverage report
-8. [TODO] + [QUESTION] Don't have time to complete JSON:API.
+9. [TODO] + [QUESTION] Don't have time to complete JSON:API.
 We need to use endpoint to compose the location or links for JSON:API, but I don't know how to get endpoint in lambda.
 I suppose we can get such information from API gateway but don't have enough time to continue.

 ## Notes